jonathan-lei/website-teaching/exampleSite/content/english/course/weeklong-camp.md

 ---
 ### Overview

 We are pleased to host a virtual camp!
 The camp will be hosted Monday-Friday from **August 10-14**.
 The camp will be run virtually via Zoom.
 We will run four different classes, each meeting at a specific time every day.
 Each class will be 1.5 hours long, with a **15 minute break** in the middle.
+There will also be a **30 minute break** between consecutive classes.
 Students are encouraged to attend all the classes in any given day, however students may choose to attend fewer.

 ### Prerequisites

 There are no prerequisites for this camp!
 This camp is meant to be an entry-level exploratory experience.

 ### Schedule

+The daily schedule is as follows:

+* 9:00 am - 10:30 am : Class 1
+* 11:00 am - 12:30 pm : Class 2
+* 12:30pm - 1:30 pm : Lunch Break
+* 1:30 pm - 3:00 pm : Class 3
+* 3:30 pm - 5:00 pm : Mathematical Problem Solving and Puzzles

 ### Time Commitment